 Meniscal tears are common findings in the knee, which many times are of little clinical significance.

 If a meniscal tear is associated with pain, depending on the tear, most of these can be handled with nonsurgical treatment measures.
 When the traditional measures of rest, physical therapy, diet and supplements fail, then PRP and bone marrow concentrate for more severe problems can be a great alternative to help the body heal itself, reducing pain, keeping the natural anatomy, and reducing the risk for future surgeries.
 Meniscal surgery, despite being the most common orthopedic surgery has little evidence to support it and actually good evidence to suggest that we should eliminate the majority of these types of surgeries.
-If you or anyone you know has a meniscal tear or knee pain and are interested to see if you are a candidate for treatment, please contact us.
+If you or anyone you know has a meniscal tear or knee pain and are interested to see if you are a candidate for our non-surgical treatment for knees, please contact us.
 We are world experts at helping the body heal itself through regenerative measures for orthopedic problems.

 (1) Risberg MA.
 Degenerative meniscus tears should be looked upon as wrinkles with age—and should be treated accordingly.
 British Journal of Sports Medicine 2014;48:741. http://dx.doi.org/10.1136/bjsports-2014-093568

 (2) Katz JN, Brophy RH, Chaisson CE, et al. Surgery versus physical therapy for a meniscal tear and osteoarthritis [published correction appears in N Engl J Med.
 2013 Aug 15;369(7):683].
 N Engl J Med.
 2013;368(18):1675–1684. doi:10.1056/NEJMoa1301408